French Numbers Can Be a Headache

 Well, once you reach 70, the pattern changes.
-Let’s take a closer look in the next sectioin.
+Let’s take a closer look in the next section.

 Now, similar to counting from 61-79, counting from 81 to 99 in French is done by adding 1-19 to 80.

-Also, “quatre-vingt-un” does not add an extra “et” before “un”, unlike the other patterns.
+Notice that “quatre-vingt-un” does not add an extra “et” before “un”?
+Yep, it’s an exception.

-Regarding the “s” at the end of “quatre-vingts”, it only applies when “quatre-vingts” is not followed by any other numeral: quatre-vingts euros BUT quatre-vingt-trois euros.
+Regarding the “s” at the end of “quatre-vingts”, it only applies when “quatre-vingts” is not followed by any other numeral: quatre-vingts for 80, quatre-vingt-trois for 83.